parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---

+### [fit] The Situation

+^ We present a lot of programmer training workshops, particularly teaching rapidly changing technologies such as game development, and Apple's developer environment –– Swift, previously Objective-C, and APIs like Cocoa and CocoaTouch for Mac and iPhone development.

+---

+### [fit] Code + Docs + Notes?!

+^ In the last 2 years of teaching these classes, particularly with Swift, Apple's new language, we've noticed that those in the class trying to learn the language have particularly enjoyed one component of the way Apple's frameworks and languages work: Swift Playgrounds.

+---

 ![](images/lost.jpg)

 ### [fit] People Get Lost

-^ People mess up where they are when moving between the code and the books
+^ People mess up where they are when moving between the code and documentation.

 ---